-We have previously written an article on the best bolt-on performance mods for the 5.0 Mustang Coyote that is useful for any mustang owner or gearhead to read.
-The Ford Mustang 5.0 Coyote engine is a tried and true engine that is known to respond extremely well to performance upgrades.
-Specifically, one of the first recommendations for your GT 5.0 are the headers to boost performance and power gains.
-This article will examine some of the best 5.0 Coyote header upgrade options available on the market today.
-Let’s take a look at some of the best mods to boost horsepower, and maybe extend your fuel mileage too.
+We previously wrote an article on the best performance mods for the 5.0 Mustang Coyote that included headers as one of the top mods.
+The Ford Mustang 5.0 Coyote is a tried and true engine that is known to respond extremely well to performance upgrades.
+Specifically, one of the best upgrades is the headers to boost performance and power.
+In this article, we discuss 5.0 Coyote headers upgrades along with power gains, benefits, cost, and more.

-Headers are essentially an interchangeable word for your exhaust manifold.
-Headers are generally a term associated with aftermarket or modded exhaust manifolds.
+Headers are an interchangeable word for your exhaust manifold.
+Headers are generally a term associated with aftermarket exhaust manifolds.
 This is the first part of the exhaust system, helping the engine expel exhaust gases from the cylinders.

 Due to their location, headers are often considered the most important part of your exhaust system.
 Especially considering that your header may contain a catalytic converter which further affects horsepower gains and engine sounds.

-Below in this article, we will dive further into the two main categories of headers, their advertised horsepower and torque gains, and which options might be best for your 5.0 Coyote.
-This could be the most important upgrade with an immediate impact on your power, so it’s important for each driver to research what option suits them best!
+Below in this article, we will dive further into the two main categories of headers, horsepower and torque gains, and which options might be best for your 5.0 Coyote.

-As many gearheads already know, there are two main sub-categories of header types: long tube or short tube often called “shortys.”
-As the name infers, a long tube header has longer tubes before merging together again.
+As many gearheads already know, there are two main sub-categories of headers: long tube or short tube often called “shorty”.
+As the name infers, a long tube header has longer tubes before merging together.
 These longer tubes offer better gas flow and improved engine scavenging.
 Yet, with the benefits in exhaust flow and scavenging comes a price.
 Generally, long-tube header upgrades are substantially more costly than shortys.
 (Due to the potential need of a catalytic converter and more production material needed.)
 Long tube headers however can also reduce exhaust gas reversion making the upgrade potentially cost-worthy.
-(Exhaust gas reversion is the process of the engine and exhaust system retaining exhaust gas that needs to be expelled due to low-pressure points being exposed in the exhaust system.)

 5.0 Coyote long tube headers are generally the recommended route versus shortys for the best performance upgrade.
 Long tube headers typically offer the biggest reduction in back-pressure.
-Notable downsides of long tube headers are that they are often more difficult or costly to install in comparison to shortys.
+Notable downsides of long tube headers are that they are often more difficult or costly to install.

-Shortys however can be much more affordable and generally easier to install than long tube headers.
-Some drivers may associate more of an immediate aggressive sound associated with shortys.
+Shorty headers can be much more affordable and generally easier to install than long tube headers.
 Those benefits, along with the fact that certain short tube headers can offer a quick big gain in horsepower make them an option for any Mustang GT 5.0 driver to consider.

 Benefits of 5.0 Coyote Header Upgrades

 Now that we’ve covered some of the basics for 5.0 Coyote Headers, let’s discuss the true benefits of a header mod for your Mustang.
 Regardless of many Mustang GT 5.0 drivers seeking out headers for pure power gains, there are many benefits that come along with upgrading your headers.
-Some of the benefits of this upgrade for your engine may include:
+Some of the benefits of this upgrade include:

 As many benefits as we can list from a header upgrade, it’s important to focus on the potential gain of 20-25 horsepower.
-Yet, regardless of the power gains let’s further examine the other numerous benefits that come along with upgraded headers.
+It’s one of the biggest power gains you’ll see from bolt-on mods without moving to forced induction or other serious upgrades.

 Back-pressure can be greatly reduced in the 5.0 Mustang Coyote with an upgraded header system.
 Reducing backpressure improves engine performance, durability or longevity, and therefore overall engine health.
-With improved gas flow and a reduction of heat with improved backpressure, headers can offer that needed mod to help your 5.0 Coyote reach its full potential.
-With the reduction of gas reversion or exhaust gases re-entering the combustion chamber, your engine can breathe and perform at a much more powerful rate.
-This reduction in gas reversion can also help your exhaust gas temps overall.
+With the reduction of gas reversion or exhaust gases re-entering the combustion chamber, your engine can breathe and perform better.
+It can also help reduce your exhaust gas temps.

-As previously stated in this article, most drivers can expect to cap their potential hp gains around 20-25 with a good header upgrade alone.
-The GT 5.0 Coyote engine is notoriously good at responding to modifications and upgrades, even better so with a good tune.
+As previously stated in this article, most drivers can expect hp gains around 15-25whp with headers.
+The GT 5.0 Coyote engine is notoriously good at responding to modifications, especially with a proper tune.
 Many variables can affect the horsepower gains from a header upgrade.
 These variables can range from other supporting mods, different dynos, tuning, and other variables.

 Other variables that affect the horsepower gained for your engine are the type of header variations and their previously listed benefits.
-Ford Mustang GT long tube catless headers usually offer the best and biggest gain in horsepower and performance.
-Aside from more costly upgrades (forced induction, boring, etc.) headers are the most cost-effective and simple bolt-on modification with the greatest power and performance gains in return.
+Ford Mustang GT long tube catless headers usually offer the best gain in horsepower and performance.
+Aside from more costly upgrades (forced induction, boring, etc.) headers are one of the most cost-effective upgrades with the greatest power and performance gains in return.

 Catless Versus High-Flow Catted

 Catless are headers that do not have a catalytic converter.
 Catted obviously then refers to headers that contain a catalytic converter.
 Long tube headers come with the option of catted or catless in most circumstances.
 Technically it is illegal, only meant for off-road use, if utilizing a catless header.
 Catless options though offer the biggest power gains.
-Catless headers will likely fail emissions tests (unless running special fuel or manipulating certain catless engines, then they might pass an emissions test).
+Catless headers will likely fail emissions tests and visual inspections.

 Best 5.0 Coyote Headers

 Below we will list a few long tube header options, as well as a few shorties.
-Some may be catted or catless, so it’s important to know what your priorities are before making a purchase for your 5.0 Coyote Header.
-Catless if you really dislike your neighbors!
+Some may be catted or catless, so it’s important to know what your priorities are before making a purchase for your 5.0 Coyote header.

 Price: $1,870 (Catless) – $2,050 (Catted)